Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Here’s the problem…

-A homebuyer dramatically gains leverage when they aren’t competing against other interested buyers.
+A homebuyer dramatically gains leverage when they aren’t facing competition.

 Which means the seller is missing out on a golden opportunity to negotiate the best deal.